Les Oliviers with WiFi & Pool

 Gite | 1 bedrooms | sleeps 2

-We built our traditional Provençal style house with two gites adjacent and a B&B room in 2009.
-They all share the lovely 10m x 5m heated infinity pool and landscaped gardens.
+We built our traditional Provençal style house with two gites adjacent and a B&B room all which share the lovely 10m x 5m heated infinity pool and landscaped gardens.

 |Size||Sleeps up to 2, 1 bedrooms|